codyaverett/memento/personal/job-hunting/jb-hunt-topics.md

 ## State Management
 - How do you track state changes between ... all user interactions
+- It's a very opinionated space sometimes :D
-- When someone clicks on a button what is supposed to happen, etc.
+- But yeah, like when someone clicks on a button what is supposed to happen, etc.
 - Redux / Sagas
 	- Actions > Reducers change state > View updates with new state
 	- aggregated reducers at a global level